 recycle plan to recover

-2. Calling for reform of the UK recycling system and supporting any interventions that increase recovery and recycling rates – including a well-designed deposit return schemes for soft drinks packaging in England, Wales, Scotland and Northern Ireland.
+Calling for the reform of the UK recycling system, and supporting any interventions that increase recovery and recycling rates.
+This includes the establishment of a well-designed, truly interoperable Deposit Return Scheme across England, Wales and Scotland.

 More sustainable packaging

-Why stop at 50% you might ask?
-Well, the reality is that at present there just isn’t enough food-grade quality recycled material available in the UK to do that – we cannot buy any more.
-For that number to go up, two things need to happen: more plastic needs to be recovered and more companies need to commit to use recycled plastic so that reprocessors know there is demand for their output.
+Why stop there, you might ask?
+Well, the reality is that at present there just isn’t enough food-grade quality recycled material available in the UK to go further; we cannot buy any more.
+For that number to go up, two things need to happen: more plastic needs to be recovered, and more companies need to commit to using recycled plastic so that reprocessors know there is demand for their output.

 We are also going to focus on how we can use our brands and our advertising to encourage more people to recycle.
-We want to make more people aware that, if you recycle your bottle after you’ve enjoyed it, good things can happen.
+We want to make more people aware that, if you recycle your bottle after you’ve enjoyed it, you can help more packaging be recycled than ever before.

 A team effort

 We have experience from around the world of participating in such schemes and how to make them efficient and effective.
-We welcome the Government’s recent commitment to introduce Deposit Return Schemes in England, Wales, and Northern Ireland, and will continue to work closely with officials, retailers and the industry to ensure that the scheme is easy to use, while delivering the best outcome for the environment.
+We welcome the Government’s recent announcement that a DRS will be implemented in October 2027 across England, Wales, and Scotland, and will continue to work closely with officials, retailers and the industry to ensure that the scheme is easy to use, while delivering the best outcome for the environment.

 In the meantime, we’ve been working with others to trial an on-the-go bottle recovery and reward programme to help understand if a small incentive motivates people to take their bottles back to a location to be recycled.